-Modern slavery could be happening in your community so it's important you know the signs that could indicate someone is a victim of this crime.
+Modern slavery could be happening in your community so it is important you know the signs that could indicate someone is a victim of this crime.

-The signs aren't always obvious but there are some that you may notice:
+The signs are not always obvious but there are some that you may notice:

-- Do they look scruffy, malnourished or injured? - Are they acting anxious, afraid or unable to make eye contact? - Are they doing long hours, wearing unsuitable clothing or have the wrong equipment for the job? - Is where they are living overcrowded, poorly maintained or are the curtains always closed? - Do they behave like they're being instructed by someone else, picked up/dropped off at the same time and place every day or don't have access to money or identification?
+- Do they look scruffy, malnourished, or injured? - Are they acting anxious, afraid, or unable to make eye contact? - Are they doing long hours, wearing unsuitable clothing or have the wrong equipment for the job? - Is where they are living overcrowded, poorly maintained or are the curtains always closed? - Do they behave like they are being instructed by someone else, picked up/dropped off at the same time and place every day or do not have access to money or identification?